hmrc/upscan-initiate/README.md

 - `uploadTimestamp` - The timestamp of the file upload
 - `checksum` - The SHA256 hash of the uploaded file
+- `fileName` - File name as it was provided by the user
+- `fileMimeType` - Detected MIME type of the file.
+Please note that this refers to actual contents
+of the file, not to the name (if user uploads PDF document named `data.png`, it will be detected as a `application/pdf`)

 #### Failure